Advice and useful resources

 Access to a bike

 Many people will have a bike that simply needs a little care and attention to get it up and running.
 Running a bike maintenance session (sometimes known as a ‘Dr Bike’) will help get these bikes back on the road.
+Please contact us if you’re looking to organise a Dr Bike session for your staff, we can point you in the right direction.

 You could also provide a fleet of pool bikes, which people can borrow before committing to buying a bike of their own or can be used for people to make journeys during the working day.